 Ms. Swan has an active pro bono practice, and her pro bono work on the decriminalization of homosexuality was recently recognized by the 2017 Solicitors Journal Awards.
 Ms. Swan assisted Lord Goldsmith QC in representing British Caribbean Bank Ltd. against the Government of Belize before the Caribbean Court of Justice in a decision recognised by the Global Arbitration Review as the Most Important Published Decision of 2013.

 Ms. Swan is a founding board member of the Young Public International Law Group based in London.
-Ms. Swan is a member of the ICC’s Task Force on Maximising the Probative Value of Witness Evidence and Rapporteur to the IBA’s Working Group on a Model Statute for Climate Change Remedies.
-She served on the Programme Committee for the American Society of International Law 2015 Annual General Meeting and as Secretary to the International Bar Association’s Taskforce on Climate Change Justice and Human Rights.
-Ms. Swan is a member of the LCIA’s Young International Arbitration Group.
+Ms. Swan is a member of the ICC’s Task Force on Climate Change Related Disputes and the ICC’s Task Force on Maximising the Probative Value of Witness Evidence, and Rapporteur to the IBA’s Working Group on a Model Statute for Climate Change Remedies.
+She served on the Programme Committee for the American Society of International Law 2015 Annual General Meeting and as Secretary to the International Bar Association’s Taskforce on Climate Change Justice and Human Rights in 2012–2014.

 Ms. Swan was admitted as a barrister and solicitor of the High Court of New Zealand in 2007, and as a solicitor in England & Wales in 2015.